secbuster/dcrlnd/macaroons/README.md

 # macaroons

-This is a more detailed, technical description of how macaroons work and how authentication and authorization is implemented in `lnd`.
+This is a more detailed, technical description of how macaroons work and how authentication and authorization is implemented in `dcrlnd`.

 For a more high-level overview see
 [macaroons.md in the docs](../docs/macaroons.md).